-Getting, er, we mean giving Christmas gifts is the best part of the holiday season.
-Especially when you hit a home run with an amazing present that you scored for a cheap price.
+Receiving, er, we mean giving Christmas or holiday gifts is the best part of the holiday season.
+Especially when you hit a home run with an amazing present that you scored for a super cheap price.
 You look like a baller afterward and, most importantly, you’ve made someone’s day a little bit better.

 The worst thing you can do is offer one of these faces.
 They’re dead giveaways: